How do I prepare myself for a cupping treatment?

 In Finnish healing tradition cupping is known to symbolically remove ‘bad’ blood, which is a view easily accepted by many and can have a healing effect in its self.
 Some people experience cupping to have an invigorating, energizing and cleansing affect – both internally and on the outside.
 Others feel calm or drowsy and may sleep like a little child for up to 12 hours.
 It is common to feel relaxed and light.
 Some may experience heavy sweating or a more active bladder.
 The hormonal stimulus may cause renewed menstrual bleeding for women in their menopause.
 Some hard training athletes are keen on cupping therapy: they find that they get better results in their training and experience less muscle acidification.

 Can one feel nauseous or faint during cupping?

 Feeling nauseous or fainting is very uncommon, even for those who get queasy at the sight of blood or feel faint while having a blood sample taken.
 The tiny incisions made to your skin are light (much smaller than a paper cut) and you won’t have to see any blood.
 Every individual’s pain threshold is different and the incisions do cause a small rush of adrenaline – every single first-timer has overcome their fear of the cupping blade, even those who have a fear of needles and injections.
-Unlike the fast drawing of arterial blood for samples, cupping draws out lymph and blood from the capillary blood vessels.
-This is why cupping will not cause nausea or your blood pressure to drop too fast.
+Cupping draws out lymph and blood from the capillary blood vessels.
+Cupping will not cause nausea or your blood pressure to drop too fast.

 Everyone feels nervous before their first cupping.
 As a professional I am here to take good care of you.
 If instinctively cupping sounds too scary, you may chose to try out some other treatment – one that you can receive with a calm and relaxed mind.
 I am not here to convince anyone into a cupping treatment, cupping works best when it rises from a readiness and instinctive need for this particular treatment method.